Plumbing leaks are a nuisance. Some might cause a small amount of damage.

 What Will My Insurance Company Cover?

-This is very difficult to answer, as every company and every policy is different.
+Every company and every policy is different.
 For example, some policies only cover damage to the home structure itself and do not consider the foundation to be part of this.
 Others will cover the foundation, but not the soil around it, which is often damaged before the foundation itself.
 Some will cover the damage in full while others will only cover so much of it.
 To know the answer to this, you need to fully understand your policy.

 While it may be tempting to clarify your policy first, you need to act as soon as you see signs of a slab leak.
 Immediately contact a plumber to identify where the leak is and repair it.
 They should be able to then tell you if you need to work with a contractor to make repairs to your home.